JoeBocock/chess-api-php/README.md

 ## Usage

 This package is not yet complete, but I am actively working on it.
-Once I get to a point that a decent portion of endpoints are implemented, I will release the package on Composer.
+I'm slowly working my way through the various endpoints.

 General usage is simple and you can be up and running in no time.